jpalala/jpalala/README.md

 *   🌍  I'm based in the Philippines
 *   ✉️  You can contact me at [joe@palala.dev](mailto:joe@palala.dev)
-*   🚀  I'm currently working on [launchiterably](http://launchiterably.com)
+*   🚀  I'm like working with PHP and React
 *   🤝  I'm  currently working with [enablesGroup](https://enablesgroup.com).
 *   ⚡  My hobbies - talk to me about Sci-fi and chess.
-I'm a huge into Starwars and Startrek movies (since Picard movie)
+I'm a huge fan of Asimov.
+I like to play Sicilian Defense.

 ### Skills